Zubairu Wai: Scholarship and research

 According to his faculty profile, Wai's "research takes up epistemological questions regarding the nature, conditions, and limits of disciplinary knowledge and practices in International Relations, Development Studies, Conflict and Security Studies, and African Studies.
 Specifically, he focuses on how the intersections of power and coloniality frame the discourses and political economy of knowledge, violence, conflict, development, and state formation in Africa, and the Global South more broadly."
 A review in the journal Africa Today (2013) highlighted his contribution to rethinking epistemological approaches to African conflict studies.
 Zubairu has authored books known to address epistemological questions, decolonization in Africa, Pan-Africanism, Knowledge production, Coloniality and Empire.

 Wai is co-editor with Marta iniguez de Heredia of Recentering Africa in International Relations: Beyond Lack, Peripherality, and Failure (2018), which was praised in E-International Relations for challenging Eurocentrism in IR.
 In 2024, he published an edited volume Africa Beyond Inventions: Essays in Honour of V.Y.
-Mudimbe, described by Springer as a "rich critical engagement" with Mudimbe’s work across multiple disciplines.
-He is also a contributing author to The Sage Handbook of Peace and Conflict Studies (2025).
+Mudimbe, described by Springer as a "rich critical engagement" with Mudimbe's work across multiple disciplines.
+He is also a co-editor of The Sage Handbook of Peace and Conflict Studies (2025).
 His forthcoming work, Thinking the Colonial Library: Mudimbe, Gnosis, and the Predicament of Africanist Knowledge is under contract with Routledge and scheduled for publication in 2026.

-In November 2024, Wai delivered a keynote address titled “Indigenous African Knowledge and the Challenge of Epistemic Translation” at the AFRIAK Conference in Dakar, Senegal at a Council for the Development of Social Science Research in Africa launch of the African fellowships for Research in Indigenous and Alternative Knowledge conference.
+In November 2024, Wai delivered a keynote address titled "Indigenous African Knowledge and the Challenge of Epistemic Translation" at the AFRIAK Conference in Dakar, Senegal at a Council for the Development of Social Science Research in Africa (CODESRIA) launch of the African fellowships for Research in Indigenous and Alternative Knowledge conference.
 The address was published in CODESRIA Bulletin Online No. 6, reflecting his engagement with African research institutions.
 He also delivered a moving tribute to V.Y.
 Mudimbe at the CODESRIA Conference on Academic Freedom in Africa in Dar es Salaam, Tanzania in May 2025, celebrating his intellectual legacy.
 The tribute was published in CODESRIA Bulletin Online No. 4, 2025.
+He succeeds Godwin Murunga as the 8th Executive Secretary of CODESRIA with effects from November, 2026.